 The led of the right is the STATUS LED.
 At the start-up or when the button is pressed once (for less than 6s) this LED will blink giving information about the Bluetooth status and the battery status.
 Here is how: Battery information is given through the brightness.
 Very bright LED means Battery fully charged.
 A weak LED means Battery out of charge.
 (This is how you can understand the battery status without connecting Clip to the smartwatch.
 The detailed battery charge status is provided via Bluetooth and it is shown in the App.)

 Now you have all the necessary information about the device, so it’s time to move to the practice!
-In order to proceed with the first connection, make sure that you have your Android Smartphone and you Android Smartwatch paired.
+In order to proceed with the first connection, make sure that you have your Android Smartphone and your Android or Samsung Smartwatch paired.
 (Be sure to have internet connection on your phone (wifi or 3G), you’ll only need this once)

 You are one step away from the beginning of your journey with your new touchless controller.
 Let’s see how do you connect Clip for the first time.
 Download the FlickTek app, both on the smartphone and on the watch.
-Now open the smartphone app and follow the tutorial to set up your gestures.
-Once finished, open the smartwatch app, connect Clip and you're ready to use it!
+Now open the smartphone app and follow the tutorial.
+Once finished, open the smartwatch app and connect Clip.
+Follow the calibration and you're ready to use it!